-From the Nokia 3310 to the iPhone 4 – six retro phones we're still in love with in 2017
+The Nokia 3310 and five more retro phones we still love in 2017

 We all love our smartphones, but doesn't part of you also yearn for a simpler time?
-With MWC 2017 around the corner, and a reboot of the iconic Nokia 3310 handset looking likely, we reveal all of the best retro phones we'd still happily put in our pocket.
+With MWC 2017 now right around the corner, and a reboot of the iconic Nokia 3310 handset looking likely, we reveal all of the best retro phones we'd still happily put in our pocket.

 Nostalgia doesn't fit neatly on a spec sheet.
 Like the bootleg cassettes we still proudly display, and the DVD collection we rarely touch but can't quite part with, many of us still have a huge soft spot for retro mobile phones.

-So which models would we most want to bring back?
-Here are six ancient mobiles that we'd love to see make a comeback in 2017.
+Which models would we most want to bring back?
+Here are six ancient mobiles that we'd love to see make a comeback in 2017, starting with the most obvious...

 Related: Best Smartphones